 Runner Up: Norwegian Cruise Line

-Why: Don't miss the White Hot Night Party when one onboard venue is transformed into a winter wonderland, complete with an artic blast for dancing in the "snow."
+Why: Don't miss the "White Hot Night Party," when one onboard venue is transformed into a winter wonderland, complete with an arctic blast for dancing in the "snow."
 Dancers dress in all white, and onboard entertainers dressed in angel wings mingle and invite you to dance.
-Rehydrate with signature cocktail Angeltini: a combination of coconut rum, creme de banana and cinnamon schnapps.
+Rehydrate with signature cocktail Angeltini -- a combination of coconut rum, creme de banana and cinnamon schnapps.
 Don't have anything white?
 Pick up one of NCL's "White Hot" shirts and a feather boa in the ship's gift shop.

 Best Dancing for Parents at Sea

 The Trophy Goes to: Disney Cruise Line's Dream and Fantasy

 Why: Disney Fantasy's The Tube nightclub, located in the ship's adults-only Europa district, has a London feel with a Union Jack dance floor, mod furniture and shiny red English phone booths that you can hop into and watch the action.
 Dream's adults-only Evolution club takes its inspiration from butterflies and has a contemporary vibe.
 Want to dance with your kids?
 Don't miss the "Sail-Away Celebration" party and "Pirate Night" party where you can spin little ones, plus dance with the boisterous Chip and Dale chipmunks, who shimmy their way through the crowd.